-We have a team of 5 teaching assistants, including 2 higher level teaching assistants (HLTAs) who are trained to deliver SEN provision.
+We have a team of 4 teaching assistants, who are trained to deliver SEND provision.

-In the last academic year, staff have been trained in Precision Teaching, Attachment Awareness
+Over the last two year, staff have been trained in Precision Teaching, Attachment Awareness and supporting children with literacy difficulties.

-We use specialist staff for music, maths, ABM, reading & writing difficulties (dyslexia),
+We use specialist staff for music, maths, Attachment Based Mentoring and reading & writing difficulties (dyslexia),

-Complaints about SEN provision
+Complaints about SEND provision

-Complaints about SEN provision in our school should be made to the class teacher in the first instance.
+Complaints about SEND provision in our school should be made to the class teacher in the first instance.
 They will then be referred to the school's complaints policy.